Simpl1fy/notes_react_node/README.md

 This is a Notes app, where you can create your own notes, save them, download them.

-This is my first fullstack web application project created after learning react and nodejs with express
+This is my first fullstack web application project created after learning react and nodejs with express.
+This is a fully responsive, so it can be used anywhere, mobile, phablets, tablets and desktop.

 You need to signup or login to save your notes.